parikhmili9/AmongHuskiesGame/FinalProject/z_project_description_materials/milestones/7/README.md

 ### Note - to build this software, not 1, but 2 dub projects have been built, the client, and the server

+-[Testing notice] When you test the client dub project, please note that the server must be on for the tests to run, as the client depends upon connection to the server.

 1. navigate to <code>FinalProject/source/server</code>
 2. run <code>dub run</code>
 3. navigate to <code>FinalProject/source/client</code>